-- 50. In this question, charities are asked whether they will change or introduce any activities in the 2018 reporting period.
+- 49. In this question, charities are asked whether they will change or introduce any activities in the 2018 reporting period.
 If a charity answered 'yes' to this question, 'Y' will be recorded in the field.
-If a charity answered 'no', 'N' will be recorded in the field. - 51.
-Charities are prompted to complete the 'description of purposes change (if applicable)' question (column BA) if they answer 'yes' to the question about whether their charitable purpose was going to change in the next financial year.
+If a charity answered 'no', 'N' will be recorded in the field. - 50.
+Charities are prompted to complete the 'description of purposes change (if applicable)' question (column BA) if they answer yes to the question about whether their charitable purpose was going to change in the next reporting period.
 This field contains free text and describes in up to 3000 characters how the charity was going to change the way it pursues its charitable purposes in 2018.
 If no information is provided, this field will be blank.

-Beneficiaries (columns BB-CE)
+Beneficiaries (columns BB-CC)

-- 52. The people or groups of people that are helped by the activities of charities are referred to as 'beneficiaries'.

-- 53. On the 2017 AIS, charities had to first select their main beneficiaries and then could select additional beneficiaries (recommended up to six).
+- 51. The people or groups of people that are helped by the activities of charities are referred to as 'beneficiaries'. - 52.
+As part of the AIS, charities had to first select their main beneficiaries and then could select additional beneficiaries (recommended up to six).
 The main beneficiaries chosen appear at column BB.

-- 54. If a charity indicated that they helped other beneficiaries, 'Y' will be recorded in the columns BC to CE for the relevant beneficiary.
+- 53. If a charity indicated that they helped other beneficiaries, 'Y' will be recorded in the columns BC to CB for the relevant beneficiary.
 Otherwise, the fields will read 'N'.

-- 55. The beneficiaries that could be selected in the order they are displayed in the dataset were:
+- 54. The beneficiaries that could be selected in the order they are displayed in the dataset were:

 - Aboriginal or TSI

 - Adults 25 to 65

 - Early childhood under 6

 - Adults 65 and over

 - Children 6 to under 15

 - Communities overseas

 - Families

 - Financially disadvantaged people

 - Gay, lesbian, bisexual, transgender or intersex persons

 - General community in Australia

 - Males

 - Migrants, refugees or asylum seekers

 - Pre or post release offenders

 - People with chronic illness

 - People with disabilities

-- People from a CALD (culturally and linguistically diverse background
+- People from a culturally and linguistically diverse background (or people from a CALD background)

-- · People at risk of homelessness
+- People at risk of homelessness

 - People in rural/regional/remote communities

 - Unemployed persons

-- · Veterans or their families
+- Veterans or their families

-- · Victims of crime
+- Victims of crime

 - Victims of disasters

 - Females

 - Youth 15 to under 25

 - Other charities

 - Other beneficiaries not listed (see below)

-Other beneficiaries description (column CE)
+Other beneficiaries description (column CC)

-56. Charities can also select 'other beneficiaries not listed' as a beneficiary type.
+55. Charities can also select 'other beneficiaries not listed' as a beneficiary type (column CB).
 If they do, they are prompted to provide a detailed response at this question.
 The information in this field (if any) is a description of the beneficiaries of the charity that are not included in the specified beneficiary categories.
 This field will be in free text.
 If it is blank, it means that no response was provided to this question.